gem-coop/governance/Gem.coop-Governance.md

 ## 4. Technical Steering Committee

-1. The TSC will rmanage all day-to-day technical decisions.
+1. The TSC will manage all day-to-day technical decisions.

 1. The TSC has the authority to decide on any technical disputes.